Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-The achievable spectral radius of the Jacobian is $\max (|\xi_1|,|\xi_3|)$ and an affine function of $F^\prime(z_0)$.
-Notice that the argument for the maximal convergence rate is based on a conjecture that it is achieved at the Hopf bifurcation, which is confirmed numerically but not yet proven mathematically.

-The achievable minimal spectral radius of $Q^\prime_F(X)$ varies significantly over the considered model population, Fig.~\ref{fig:hist_rho_F}.
-Notably, this does not result in a wide spread of the optimal values of $F^\prime(\bar y_0)$ for which minimal spectral radius is achieved.
-The optimal value of $F^\prime(\bar y_0)$ calculated for the population mean value of $\alpha$ shows approximately in the middle of the interval, see Fig.~\ref{fig:hist_rho_F}.
+The minimal spectral radius of $Q^\prime_F(X)$ varies significantly over the considered model population, Fig.~\ref{fig:hist_rho_F}.
+Notably, this does not result in a wide spread of the optimal values of $F^\prime(\bar y_0)$ at which the minimal spectral radius is achieved.
+The optimal value of $F^\prime(\bar y_0)$ calculated for the population mean value of $\alpha$ appears approximately in the middle of the interval, see Fig.~\ref{fig:hist_rho_F}.